IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 ### With Heroku

-You can deploy the server to your own heroku account.
+You can deploy the server to your own Heroku account.
 I prepared two scripts for this purpose: [`heroku-deploy.sh`](../../scripts/heroku-deploy.sh) and [`heroku-update.sh`](../../scripts/heroku-update.sh).

 Go to the project `root directory` and run:

--   If you'd like to deploy server to a new heroku app
+-   If you'd like to deploy server to a new Heroku app

 ```
 ./scripts/heroku-deploy.sh <app_name>
 ```

--   If you'd like to deploy server to the existing heroku app
+-   If you'd like to deploy server to the existing Heroku app

 ```
 ./scripts/heroku-update.sh <app_name>